twilkinson3421/next-loc/README.md

 ### Dictionary Context

 Next Loc includes a dictionary context provider to make it easier to access the current dictionary in client components.
-The recommended usage is to import the locales & namespaces you need (using `compileDictionary`) and use the context provider to expose the dictionary to any child component which require a certain part of the dictionary.
-This prevents having to pass the entire dictionary to context, instead only having what is needed avaialable.
+The recommended usage is to import the locales & namespaces you need (using `compileDictionary`) and use the context provider to expose the dictionary to any child components which require a certain part of the dictionary.
+This prevents having to pass the entire dictionary to context, instead only having what is needed available.
 Here is an exmaple:

 ```tsx
 import { compileDictionary } from "./path/to/compileDictionary";